The Death of the Draftsman

 What is manufacturing?

 I know this seems like a silly question, but as I read articles from the MSME and PHDs that are so called PLM experts thinking they know how all of this works, it is very apparent to an experienced Draftsman they have no clue.
-They sit in some ivory tower and just think how it should work.
+They sit in some ivory tower and just imagine how it should work.
 None have ever created a design or a parts list and probably never poured over a drawing seeing how the parts are made.
 I chuckle how they use BOM (Bill of Materials) never knowing that was basically an architectural term.
 I never saw it until working with Autocad, and now it seems to be part of the lexicon of industrial/mechanical engineering.
 Sadly the PLM folks are trying to expand their sphere of influence into manufacturing.
 But luckily there is much more common sense in manufacturing and they will not fall for their failed solutions.
 Manufacturing "has" to deliver or they don't get paid.

 Manufacturing takes the drawing and creates the parts.
 When the parts are made they are inspected to the drawing and delivered for assembly.
 Manufacturing is not part of engineering or drafting.
 Once they get the drawings they usually put them in a different format to use in different processes.
 Many companies have planning groups that manage the manufacturing process.